 - The Emerald Tablet, The Old Church Concert Hall, a premiere of new vocal and chamber works that Oregon ArtsWatch called “a highlight of the fall music season.”

 Corbell is currently working on building Cult of Orpheus into a viable independent arts organization with dedicated troupe of performers and part-time staff.
 The group will issue two full-length recordings in 2018: the eclectic-spiritual Sacred Works I featuring musical settings of texts from Hermetic alchemy, Sufi poetry, and Buddhist scripture, and a complete recording of Viva’s Holiday: An Opera in One Act.
 Corbell’s current composition work is focused on a two-act opera based on Sophocle’s Antigone, and a new dive-bar opera featuring collaborations with local writers, to be performed in small bars, pubs, and taverns.

-When not working on underground opera and art-song projects Corbell teaches guitar, writes software, and runs (first Portland Marathon completed in 2017).
+When not working on opera and art-song projects Corbell teaches guitar, writes software, and runs (first Portland Marathon completed in 2017).
 He also currently serves in the Community Advisory Group for All Classical Portland radio, sings in the First Unitarian Chamber Choir, and likes to support original local art and performance in all mediums and genres.